 Germany's food processing industry is well developed and has access to various food ingredients.
 Generally, German food processors source their ingredients from local producers or local importers.
 Only large processors import ingredients directly from foreign suppliers.
 A good importer will be your partner in promoting your product to his or her customers.

 Share of Major Segments in the Food Processing Industry

-Source: German Association of Food and Drink Industry, BVE https://www.bve-online.de/download/facts-figures-2017, page 4
+Source: German Association of Food and Drink Industry, BVE www.bve-online.de/presse/infothek/publikationen-jahresbericht/jahresbericht-2018, page 26

 Company Profiles